 ASE 121.
-BRAKING SYSTEMS (1-6-3)
+BRAKING SYSTEMS (1-6-3) PREREQUISITE: ASE 130 or instructor approval.

 This course provides instruction in automotive technology or auto mechanics.
 Emphasis is placed on the practical application of brakes.
 ABR 223 Automotive Mechanical Components is a suitable substitute for this course.
 This is a CORE course.